 10.00 – 10.55am

 - A close examination of the specification and assessment requirements and where students produce weaker answers.
-The balance between evaluation on Paper 1 and analysis in an essay
+The balance between evaluation and analysis in an essay.

 - A summary of the key issues that arose and pointers to what exactly held students at each level for each paper